 But there are other people in the country.
 There are in the United States 40 million very poor people, 37 million people without any health insurance whatsoever and 30 million people with very inadequate health insurance.
 One out of every five children lives in dire, poverty - we used to say "Asiatic-type poverty" but now we have to say "African-type poverty," given the rise of Asia.
 I'm not just speaking of homelessness.
 There are people in the US whose lives have been devastated by the addictions of a derelict society.
 One of the clearest, most serious signs of erosion in a democratic society is the lack of attention paid to major documented problems looming over the horizon.
 We are all too familiar with the long list.

-This betokens a very serious pattern of neglect, because citizens have neglected their government.
-Government neglects its society when citizens neglect their own government - when citizens let the government in Ottawa or Washington become a government of powerful Special interests.
+This suggests a very serious pattern of neglect, because citizens have neglected their government.
+Government neglects its society when citizens neglect their own government - when citizens let the government in Ottawa or Washington become a government of powerful special interests.
 The imbalance between citizen power and the power of special-interest groups has been growing dramatically in recent decades.
-The risks of default are now far greater, and the penalties more painful.

-To prevent that, we citizens have to address ourselves to redirecting the way we use our discretionary time.
+We citizens have to address ourselves to redirecting the way we use our discretionary time.
 A shift in time design is at the bottom of any change in the course of human history.
-Millennia ago, people who were primarily hunters changed their time so as to become farmers, and then, centuries later, they changed their time again to work in industry to earn money so they could go to the marketplace to buy the things they used to make for themselves.
+Millennia ago, people who were primarily hunters changed their time so as to become farmers, and then centuries later, they changed their time again to work in industry to earn money so they could go to the marketplace to buy the things they used to make for themselves.
 Today, with shorter working hours, people still say they have no time to be citizens.
-One reason for that is the 25 hours a week of discretionary time spent watching TV in North America.
+One reason for that is the 25 hours a week of discretionary time spent on the web and watching TV in North America.
 Another reason is the tremendous amount of time that automated kitchens, cars, lawnmowers, and computers, for example, take to repair and maintain.
-This is one reason why I have no car and very few modern appliances-it gives me more time to act as a citizen.
+This is one reason why I have no car and very few modern appliances – it gives me more time to act as a citizen.
 Somehow, we have to make a significant shift so as to put maybe 10 percent of our time into civic activity, whether it's local, provincial, national or international.